seansalv/Fitness-App/README.md

    ```bash
    npx expo start
    ```
-6. Load the app in Expo Go / simulator and create a hunter.
+6. Load the app in Expo Go / simulator and create a hero.
 Quest logging, streaks, and reminders work on device/emulator as long as Supabase creds are set.